hankertrix/augment-command.yazi/README.md

     [archive-behaviour-video]

+- `--force` flag to always overwrite the existing archive without showing the confirmation prompt.
 - `--encrypt` flag to encrypt the archive with the given password, which applies even when `encrypt_archives` is set to `false`.
 - `--encrypt-headers` flag to encrypt the archive headers,